unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 You touch a nontek weapon.
 Until the tek skill ends, that weapon becomes a tek weapon with a +1 bonus to attack rolls and damage rolls.

 **_At Higher Levels._** When you cast this tek skill using a tek skill slot of 4th level or higher, the bonus increases to +2.
 When you use a tek skill slot of 6th level or higher, the bonus increases to +3.

-##### Magnificent Mansion

-_7th-level conjuration_

-**Casting Time:** 1 minute

-**Range:** 300 feet

-**Components:** V, S, M (a gem worth at least 500 credits)

-**Duration:** 24 hours

-You conjure an extradimensional dwelling in range that lasts for the duration.
-You choose where its one entrance is located.
-The entrance shimmers faintly and is 5 feet wide and 10 feet tall.
-You and any creature you designate when you cast the tek skill can enter the extradimensional dwelling as long as the portal remains open.
-You can open or close the portal if you are within 30 feet of it.
-While closed, the portal is invisible.

-Beyond the portal is a magnificent foyer with numerous chambers beyond.
-The atmosphere is clean, fresh, and warm.

-You can create any floor plan you like, but the space can't exceed 50 cubes, each cube being 10 feet on each side.
-The place is furnished and decorated as you choose.
-It contains sufficient food to serve a nine-course banquet for up to 100 people.
-A staff of 100 near-transparent servants attends all who enter.
-You decide the visual appearance of these servants and their attire.
-They are completely obedient to your orders.
-Each servant can perform any task a normal human servant could perform, but they can't attack or take any action that would directly harm another creature.
-Thus the servants can fetch things, clean, mend, fold clothes, light fires, serve food, pour wine, and so on.
-The servants can go anywhere in the mansion but can't leave it.
-Furnishings and other objects created by this tek skill dissipate into smoke if removed from the mansion.
-When the tek skill ends, any creatures inside the extradimensional space are expelled into the open spaces nearest to the entrance.

 ##### Major Image